-The LEA has established a Latin Support Team to support our two campuses.
-The team is charged with efficiently and sustainably supporting our schools and ensuring that our mission and approach continues to thrive.
-In its setting of policy, thought partnership, and execution of various administrative responsibilities, the team is designed to empower the principals to meet the holistic needs of students and faculty.
-In 2023-2024, the administrators who are members of the Latin Support Team include the Head of Schools/Chief Executive Officer, the Chief of Schools, the Chief of Classical Education, the Chief Financial Officer, the Principal of our 2nd Street Campus, the Principal of our Cooper Campus, the Director of Operations, the Director of External Relations, and the Managing Director of Technology.
+The Latin Leadership Council (LLC) has been established to provide comprehensive cross-campus support for our two campuses.
+This council is tasked with efficiently and sustainably supporting our schools, ensuring that our mission and approach continue to thrive.
+Through setting policy, providing thought partnership, and executing various administrative responsibilities, the LLC empowers principals to meet the holistic needs of students and faculty.

+For the 2024-2025 academic year, the administrators who are members of the LLC include the Head of Schools/Chief Executive Officer, the Chief of Schools, the Chief of Classical Education, the Chief Financial Officer, the Principal of our 2nd Street Campus, the Principal of our Cooper Campus, the Director of Operations, the Director of External Relations, and the Senior Director of Technology.
 They are responsible for establishing, reviewing, and deciding follow-up actions related to LEA-wide priorities and goals.
 They supervise most faculty members and are expected to be the primary ambassadors for the Washington Latin mission and vision.

-The expectation is that the Board of Governors supports the Head of Schools/Chief Executive Officer, who leverages the Latin Support Team to support the principals who serve the faculty who serve the students and their families, all in service of our classical mission.
+The expectation is that the Board of Governors supports the Head of Schools/Chief Executive Officer, who leverages the LLC and LST to support the principals, who serve the faculty, who serve the students and their families-all in service of our classical mission.